alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

-  Please note that `dlsym()` performs breadth first search in tree of shared objects so it is _possible_ to have valid pointer to symbol which is not provided from shared object from the first parameter.
-In such case symbol will be provided from the first dependency of specified shared object.
-This is no obvious and contradicts Windows platform behavior.
+  Please note that `dlsym()` performs breadth first search in tree of shared objects so it is _possible_ to have valid pointer to symbol which is not provided by shared object from the first parameter.
+In such case the symbol is be provided from dependency of specified shared object.
+This dependency might be transitional.
+This is not obvious and contradicts Windows platform behavior.

 ## Straightforward Processwide Registration Map